Vish2476/HAVI_VISHNU/README.md

 initially we do start by creating the database in PHPMYADMIN by adding the file inside <a href="https://github.com/Vish2476/HAVI_VISHNU/blob/main/database/">Database</a> folder
 </hr>
-next we do start the XAMPP or related PHP server and run the <a href="https://github.com/Vish2476/HAVI_VISHNU/blob/main/index.php">Index.php</a><br>
+next we do start the XAMPP or related PHP server and run the <a href="https://github.com/Vish2476/HAVI_VISHNU/blob/main/index.php">Index.php</a>
-as the registartion and login will be done if the database is set properly now we can use a small TODO application under the user
+as the /registartion and /login can be done if the database is set properly now we can use a small TODO application under the user after logging in .
 ![TODO](https://github.com/Vish2476/HAVI_VISHNU/blob/main/images/todo_user.png)
 for the admin functions we will go to <a href="https://github.com/Vish2476/HAVI_VISHNU/blob/main/admin/">/admin</a>
 <br>
-now the admin credentials for this program is <br>.
+now we add the admin credentials for this program is <br>.

 - 👯 username : admin
 - 👯 password : password